Marawah Island: History

 The west first became aware of the island around 1829 when the East India Company recorded its location in a nautical survey of the Persian Gulf.

 Archaeology

 Although privately owned, the island is a key center of archaeology.
 Recent excavations yielded a small natural pearl that was carbon dated to 5800/5600 BCE.

 In 1992, the Abu Dhabi Islands Archaeological Survey (ADIAS) completed a preliminary survey of the island.
 Archeologists identified 13 sites dating from the Neolithic to the Islamic Period (12-13 AD).

-In 2004, ADIAS discovered the oldest human skeleton ever found in the region amid the remains of Neolithic buildings and over 200 flint tools.
+In 2004, ADIAS discovered what was, at the time, the oldest human skeleton ever found in the region amid the remains of Neolithic buildings and over 200 flint tools.
 DNA was extracted from teeth that were recovered from the site, and it was determined that the remains were about 7,500 years old.